cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 Modern Windows PCs often ships with a Hyper-V hypervisor, which can interfere all other third-party VM hypervisors, to support various security features like VBS and HVCI.
-In this case, we recommend WSL 2 only.
-However, keep in mind that if you are using Windows Home, you won't be able to enable nested virtualization in your WSL 2 VM as only Windows Pro/Enterprise includes the full support for Hyper-V.
+In this case, we recommend WSL 2 only. **However, keep in mind that if you are using Windows 10, you won't be able to enable nested virtualization in your WSL 2 VM.**

 Checking the status or disabling the Hyper-V hypervisor is actually quite complicated.
-If you are interested, you can follow this guide: https://community.broadcom.com/vmware-cloud-foundation/discussion/how-to-disable-hyper-v-in-windows-11-24h2.
-In the case that you are using
+If you are interested, you can follow this guide: https://community.broadcom.com/vmware-cloud-foundation/discussion/how-to-disable-hyper-v-in-windows-11-24h2 (do not follow Step 6 unless you are using Win11 24H2).
+In the case that you are using Windows 10 or you want to use third-party VM hypervisors, you may want to disable it.
-Windows Home or you want to use third-party VM hypervisors, you may want to disable it.
 However, you are warned that you will lose access to your current WSL 2 VM and various security features.

 - **Windows Subsystem for Linux 2 (WSL 2) on Hyper-V**: